-1.)
-Be Flexible!
+1. Be Flexible!

-For example, when booking my birthday trip in August, my dates were pretty fixed but I was flexible with the location and ended up picking Barcelona!
+For example, when booking my birthday trip, my dates were pretty fixed but I was flexible with the location and ended up picking Barcelona!
 Being flexible with both dates and location can be the difference between paying through your nose for flights.
-And you never know, you might just find your new favourite city
+And you never know, you might just find your new favourite city.

-My first stop for finding flight deals is normally Google Flights.
-I live on there (won’t be surprised if they recognise me by my IP address!).
+My first stop for finding flight deals is usually Google Flights.
+(I live on there, won’t be surprised if they recognise my IP address!).
 I love this site mainly because at a glance, you can see when it’s cheapest to travel for your preferred trip duration (can be adjusted at the bottom).
-For example, for a 3 day trip to Berlin in June, you immediately see the cheapest day to travel is 13th June for £49 return!
-(See below)
+USE GOOGLE FLIGHTS!

-Beyond that, you can track prices, use the pricing graph (another helpful way of visualizing prices) see suggestions on cheaper travel dates, cheaper airports to travel to and city guides.
+Beyond that, you can track prices, use the pricing graph (another helpful way of visualizing prices), see suggestions on cheaper travel dates, cheaper airports to travel to and city guides.

 The Explore feature is especially good when you have set dates in mind but don’t really have a location (remember what I said about flexibility!); you can find the cheapest and most popular destinations that fit within your budget.

 - AirFare Watchdog – Great for finding sale & error fares (see #6)

-3.)
-Stalk those Prices- Sign up for Price Alerts
+4. Stalk those Prices- Sign up for Price Alerts

 Both Hopper and Kayak have in built system to tell you if prices are likely to increase or decrease and they’re actually not far off!
 You should also sign up for airline sale alerts so you never miss out.

 Back to our Berlin example, as you can see the advice is to “Buy now” as prices are likely to increase.